On This Page:

-- Click a link to an activity type (such as an Assignment, Quiz, etc.) to view a table listing each item of that type.
+- Click a link to an activity type (such as an Assignments, Quizzes, etc.) to view a table listing each item of that type.

 Tip: If you notice that a quiz doesn't have a grade listed, you should probably check whether you've actually taken the quiz (or need to in the future).

 Some instructors add a Checklist activity to one or more Sections down the middle of a Moodle course.
 Checking off work isn't the same as submitting.
 Rather, these activities are memo tools for you to manage your work.
 Instructors may set up Moodle activities to automatically check when completed, but more often checklists are provided as a tool for you to manage your own workload.

 Note: Not all courses have Checklist activities.
 This is an option your instructor may choose to add.

 - Click the Checklist link.
 The Checklist page will open listing the activities or resources included on the Checklist.
 Items on the list may be Moodle activities such as a Forum or a Quiz, or may be "offline activities," such as attending an event or performing a task outside of class.

 - Select the check box for each required activity as you complete it (some activities may be checked automatically upon your submission to a Moodle activity.)

 - As items are checked off, the Progress bar at the top of the page updates to indicate the percentage of items you've checked.
 Note: The progress bar does not account for the amount of time the items on the list will take; it is merely based on the number of items completed.

 If a course includes Checklist activities, you may also see a Checklist block on the side of the main course page if your instructor has chosen to add it.
 This block gives you a current count of how many activities you've completed out of the total.

 At the bottom of the Checklist block, click More details to see an entire list of required activities, whether they are marked as complete, and the completion date.